Best Prenatal Vitamins in Pakistan: What Every Expecting Mother Should Know

 Prenatal Nutrition: What Supplements Cannot Replace

 A prenatal vitamin is a safety net, not a substitute for food.
-These dietary habits matter enormously during pregnancy:
+These dietary habits matter enormously during pregnancy.

-- Leafy greens daily: Palak, sarson ka saag, methi provide folate, iron, calcium, and magnesium in their natural, easily absorbed forms.
+- Leafy greens daily: Palak, sarson ka saag, and methi provide folate, iron, calcium, and magnesium in their natural, easily absorbed forms.

 - Dairy (3 servings): Milk, dahi, lassi, paneer.
 The calcium, protein, and probiotics in dairy support both mother and baby.

 - Healthy fats: Desi ghee (in moderation), almonds, walnuts.
-Fat is essential for baby’s brain development and for absorbing fat-soluble vitamins (A, D, E, K).
+Fat is essential for the baby's brain development and for absorbing fat-soluble vitamins (A, D, E, K).

 What are the best prenatal vitamins available in Pakistan?